Real1tyy/Periodix-Planner/docs-site/docs/features/navigation.md

 - **Usage**: Works from any periodic note (except yearly)
 - **Behavior**: Creates note if it doesn't exist

+**Go to Child Period**
+- **Command ID**: `periodix-planner:go-to-child`
+- **Description**: Navigate to a child period with smart interval detection
+- **Usage**: Works from weekly, monthly, quarterly, or yearly notes that have child periods
+- **Behavior**:
+  - If the current period contains today's date → navigates to the child period containing today
+  - If the current period is in the past or future → navigates to the first child period
+  - Only appears when child periods exist

 ### Open Current Period

 **Open Today's Daily Note**